 Furthermore, a safety plan helps you plan in advance for the possibility of a future where you could find yourself in a suicidal despair state.
 Having a safety plan will allow you to take the steps needed to help you navigate this situation a lot easier than you might otherwise have.

 Filling in the safety plan workbook will help give you something to distract yourself with until the thoughts and feelings pass.
-Whilst at the same time allowing you to better prepare yourself for future episodes.
+While, at the same time allowing you to better prepare yourself for future episodes.

-The pre-planned safety plan will also help to distract you by giving you a pre-thought out plan to help you navigate the situation.
+The pre-planned safety plan will also help to distract you by giving you a pre-thought-out plan to help you navigate the situation.
 Which should make handling such episodes easier.

 Both safety plan documents might even help you realise what makes you self-harm (to gain control, to deal with difficult emotions, for relief, and to punish yourself), or what leads you to your suicidal episodes, and thus enable you to work on those issues.